cdstanford/ccf/donors.md

 # Donors

-We are grateful to our existing donors for generous support which has made the fellowship possible!
+We are grateful to our donors for generous support which makes our fellowship possible!